ApiLogicServer/Docs/docs/Sample-Integration.md

 &nbsp;

-## 1. Automation: Instant Project
+## 1. Create: Instant Project

-This project was created with a command like:
+Project creation is automated with a command like:

 ```bash
 $ ApiLogicServer create --project_name= db_url=nw-